minnuss/Exchange_Rate_Calculator/README.md

 TITLE - Exchange Rate Calculator

-About - Exchange Rate Calculator
+About - Exchange Rate Calculator uses API for fetching daily values of currencies around the world.

 TECHNOLOGIES USED: